 Myth #3: Acne and Stress?
 Not Related!

-Another critical problem that doctor Evan Rieder mentioned at the La Roche-Posay Acne DermClass is the connection between acne and stress.
-We usually talk about this topic from the perspective that people with acne-prone skin seem to be stressed out and feel not confident about their looks.
+Another critical problem that doctor Evan Rieder mentioned is the connection between acne and stress.
+We usually talk about this topic from the perspective that people with acne-prone skin don’t feel confident about their looks.
 But there’s more to it!
-Recent studies are showing that when you are in stress, your skin looks worse than when you are at peace.
+Recent studies are showing that when you are under stress, your skin looks worse than when you are at peace.

 Dr. Rieder recommended all sorts of self-care rituals that help to escape this vicious circle, from meditation to talking to a therapist.
 If you are interested in learning more about how to handle your everyday stress, check out my recent post on easy self-care rituals that help me to stay positive and less stressed out.

 As a person who’s been struggling with acne-prone skin all her life, I agree that the acne problem demands a particular approach.
-From boosting your self-confidence and improving your eating habits and (of course!) consulting with the dermatologist, it’s quite a long-term project to get the best skin of your life.
+From boosting your self-confidence and improving your eating habits and consulting with the dermatologist, it’s quite a long-term project.
 But, again, it’s doable, especially with an organized and straightforward approach.

 * * * * *

 I hope this portion of myths about acne debunked was helpful.
-As always with La Roche-Posay, I learned so much at the Acne DermClass, and I hope I succeeded in presenting my knowledge in an easy to comprehend way.
-Kindly let me know in the comments if you want any additional explanations on the topics above or have questions about how to handle acne-prone skin.
+As always with La Roche-Posay, I learned so much at the Acne DermClass.
+I hope I succeeded in presenting my knowledge in an easy to comprehend way.
+Kindly let me know in the comments if you have questions about how to handle acne-prone skin.
 Thanks for reading!